“Without Geography – You are Nowhere!”

 In Form 2, we explore the sustainability of urban living, and why towns are just so attractive to much of the world.
 We focus on Asia and the contrasts found within this vast continent.
 We spend time outside learning how to measure and predict (accurately!) the weather!
 This is a vital key to living successfully in any country, but particularly in the UK as it has one of the most changeable weather patterns in the world.
 We explore why and how we can manage this.
 We explore the myths around global warming, and what our part to play in this is.
 We do a local study of our spectacular coast line and explore the sheer power of the waves.
 And finally we use GIS (Geographical Information Systems) to analyse crime patterns in the London.
 Based on our computer based map work, we explore ways to effectively manage targeted areas.

 Across the GCSE years, we study a good mix of topics such as urban and population issues, energy and water, rivers and hazards to name but a few.
-We follow CIE Geography (0460) which includes a written project investigating our local coastline and the changes happening there.
-And we spend time testing hypotheses in our local environment.
+We follow CIE Geography (0976) which includes a written project investigating our local coastline and the changes happening there.
 The course will give you the chance to get to grips with some of the big questions which affect our world and understand the social, economic and physical forces and processes which shape and change our world.
-We hope to introduce a residential fieldtrip next year to Barcelona to explore settlement issues in a different context combined with exploring our local area for a comparison.
+We hope to offer a residential fieldtrip next year to Iceland to experience tectonic landscapes and understand energy and tourism issues in a different context.

-In A Level we follow OCR and study coastal systems, changing spaces; making places and disease dilemmas in the AS year.
+In A Level we follow OCR and study coastal systems, changing spaces; making places, disease dilemmas and global migration in the AS year.
 We have a residential fieldtrip to the Isle of Cumbrae where we spend time out in the beautiful Scottish countryside exploring the coast and place creation.
 We make full use of fieldtrips in our local area as well, with trips down the coast to hone our investigative skills and to the places around us.
 This exam board focuses on enquiry led learning and we love that, and get out to investigate all we can!
-In the A2 year we broaden our study with units on human rights and governance, migration issues and earth hazards.
+In the A2 year we broaden our study with units on earth life support systems, powers and borders with a non-compulsory trip to our sister school in Georgia to understand the issues affecting IDPs, and hazardous earth.
 Alongside these studies, students complete their own independent investigation which accounts for 20% of their final grade.
 This is an excellent opportunity to explore an area of the course that has caught their attention and investigate what it really means in a small defined context.
 It is superb preparation for writing a dissertation at university.